Milnor Fiber Consistency via Flatness: Introduction

 \section{Introduction}

 Consider a nonzero holomorphic function germ $f: (\bC^{n+1}, 0) \to (\bC, 0)$ for an integer $n \ge 0$.
 Then the fiber over the origin in $\bC$ of $f$ is well-defined as a complex-analytic space germ $(V(f), 0)$ at the origin in $\bC^{n+1}$, which may in general be singular.
 There is also a well-defined local {\it smooth} fiber of $f$, given by the intersection of a sufficiently small ball around the origin in $\bC^{n+1}$ with the inverse image under $f$ of a sufficiently small nonzero value in $\bC$.
 Indeed, these nearby fibers fit together into a well-defined smooth locally trivial fibration called the \introemph{Milnor fibration}, which was introduced in \cite{milnor68} and has been much studied in the subsequent decades.
-For an introduction to the subject, see Chapter 3 of \cite{dimca92}, Chapter 9 of \cite{max_book}, the 50-year retrospective survey \cite{50yrretro}, or the handbook entry \cite{handbook_mf}.
+For an introduction to the subject, see Chapter 3 of \cite{dimca92}, Chapter 9 of \cite{max_book}, or the handbook entry \cite{handbook_mf}; for more general classes of functions where analogues of the Milnor fibration exist, see, e.g., \cite{looijenga} or \cite{pt_irreg,art_fibr,art_sphere}.

 There is much about the Milnor fibration which is not yet understood.
 In particular, given $f$, it is far from clear in general how to determine the structure of the Milnor fiber even at the level of homology, although there are techniques rendering the question tractable in various special cases.
 Perhaps the most compelling of these is one which has been known since the beginning --- Milnor showed in \cite{milnor68} that, if $(V(f), 0)$ has an isolated singularity at the origin, then the Milnor fiber of $f$ has the homotopy type of a bouquet of $n$-spheres, whose number, called the \introemph{Milnor number}, may be computed as the length of the quotient of the local ring by the Jacobian ideal $J_f$ of $f$.